List of Gilmore Girls characters: Christopher Hayden

-Christopher Hayden, played by David Sutcliffe, is Lorelai's ex-husband and Rory's father.
+Christopher Hayden, played by David Sutcliffe, is Lorelai's high school ex-boyfriend and Rory's father.
 He is a member of an upper-class family and was a schoolmate of Lorelai's.
 In his youth he was a member of the Children of the American Revolution and attended seventeen cotillions and a dozen debutante balls.
 He first appears in season 1, surprising Rory but leaving Lorelai reserved due to their past.
 His complicated relationship with Lorelai includes moments of hope for reconciliation, such as when Christopher proposes after a night together but Lorelai declines, feeling that Christopher isn't ready for family responsibilities.

 Throughout subsequent seasons, Christopher reappears at pivotal moments, from proving his stability with a steady job to facing challenges like his girlfriend's pregnancy.
 He becomes more involved in Lorelai and Rory's lives over time, such as paying for Rory's Yale tuition and briefly marrying Lorelai in Paris.
 However, their relationship remains strained, especially when Christopher expresses a desire for more children, leading to conflicts and a final realization by Lorelai that her love lies elsewhere, ultimately ending their marriage.

 In the revival, Christopher has moved on with his life, focusing on the family business and maintaining a relationship while acknowledging Lorelai's role in raising Rory.
 Despite their complex history, Christopher's love for Rory remains a constant throughout the series.

 Jackson Belleville

 Jackson Matthew Belleville, portrayed by Jackson Douglas, is Stars Hollow's leading produce supplier known for his commitment to top-quality organic products free from pesticides.
 His relationship with Sookie St. James, renowned chef and perfectionist, blossomed from shared passions despite their occasional disagreements over ingredient quality.
 The couple married in season 2, episode 22, with Lorelai and Rory playing key roles.

 Their family expanded with the birth of David "Davey" Edward Belleville and Martha Janice Lori Ethan Rupert Glenda Carson Daisy Danny Belleville.
 Jackson's familial ties extend to his cousin Rune (Max Perlich), whose misadventures led to Lorelai employing him at the Independence Inn.
 Jackson's protective nature over Sookie often leads to humorous confrontations in Stars Hollow, adding depth to his character.

-Aside from family dynamics, Jackson's political stint as town selectman and his love for Creedence Clearwater Revival contribute to his multifaceted presence in the series, enriching the quirky world of Gilmore Girls with memorable moments and comedic charm.
+Aside from family dynamics, Jackson's political stint as town selectman and his love for Creedence Clearwater Revival contribute to his multifaceted presence in the series, enriching the world of Gilmore Girls with memorable moments and comedic charm.